 As we tap into our network of experts and over 40 years of experience tackling the world’s biggest and most challenging crises, the safety of our team members and the communities with whom we work continues to be our highest priority.
 We are taking appropriate measures to keep our teams safe and healthy and to ensure our urgently needed work can continue as much as possible in this quickly changing environment.

 If you would like to join us on our mission, we invite you to donate to our COVID‑19 Resilience Fund.
-Your contribution will help provide emergency supplies, food, clean water and urgently needed support to vulnerable families and communities during this crisis and beyond.
+Your gift can help provide emergency supplies, food, clean water and urgently needed support to vulnerable families and communities during this crisis and beyond.